FaisalMaun/FMProj_FilesRenamer/README.md

 ## Current Status
 Approximately 98% of known bugs have been resolved.
 The application is now largely stable, but it has yet to undergo comprehensive stress testing to validate its reliability, consistency, and performance under heavier workloads.

+### Disclaimer: This application is provided as-is for demonstration and educational purposes.
+While every effort has been made to ensure accuracy, results should be independently verified before being used for operational or business decisions.